-The best places to see the Northern Lights in the world are scattered in the most extreme latitudes of our planet: Iceland, Canada, Norway, Finland… The list of good places to see the Aurora Borealis is long and diverse, so it is usually difficult to choose which is the best Northern Lights destination.
+The best places to see the Northern Lights in the world are scattered on the most extreme latitudes of our planet: Iceland, Canada, Norway, Finland… The list of good places to see the Aurora Borealis is long and diverse, so it’s usually difficult to choose which is the best Northern Lights destination.

 But don’t worry.
-We are here to help in case see you are wondering where to see the Northern Lights.
+We are here to help if you’re wondering where to see the Northern Lights.

-In my case, I’ve been lucky to chase and photograph Northern Lights in many areas of our globe, so in this article, I’ll try to distill the best countries to see Aurora borealis so you can plan where to see Northern Lights and fulfill that dream and lifetime experience.
+In my case, I’ve been lucky enough to chase and photograph Northern Lights in many areas of our globe, so in this article, I’ll try to break down the best countries to see the Aurora Borealis so you can plan where to see the Northern Lights and fulfill that dream and lifetime experience

 - Iceland: Where to see Northern Lights in Iceland

 - Canada: Best places to see Northern Lights in Canada

 - Norway: Where to see the Aurora Borealis in Norway

 - USA-Alaska: Where to see the Aurora in USA-Alaska